 The Light Railways Act – a law with unintended consequences explores the enduring impact of the 1896 Light Railways Act which was designed to speed up the official procedures for gaining approval to construct a railway line.
-Originally inded to be repealed in 1901, it was extended instead, and somehow stayed on the statute books long after is use had ceased.
-Then, in the 1960s, groups of steam railway enthusiasts saw it as a possible means of gaining approval to re-open stretches of railway lines which had been closed by Dr. Beeching and keep the steam dream alive.
-More than half a century later, so of these restored lines have already celebrated their golden jubilees, and their popularity continues to grow.
-Thanks to the unintended consequence of that 1896 Act, each new generation since Beeching has had – and will continue to have – the opportunity to enjoy the magic of train trains.
+Originally intended to lapse in 1901, it was extended instead, and somehow stayed on the statute books long after is use had ceased.
+Then, in the 1960s, groups of steam railway enthusiasts recognised it as a possible means of gaining approval to re-open stretches of railway lines which had been closed by Dr. Beeching and keep the steam dream alive.
+More than half a century later, some of these restored lines have already celebrated their golden jubilees, and their popularity continues to grow.
+Thanks to the unintended consequence of that 1896 Act, each new generation since Beeching has had – and will continue to have – the opportunity to enjoy the magic of steam trains.

 The Victorian Photographs of Dr. Thomas Keith and John Forbes White is still available from John Hannavy Publishing, the remaining hardback copies now reduced to half price, just £10.00 + P&P.